Red-crowned crane: Name

-The scientific name of the Red-Crowned Crane is designated as "Japanese Crane (Grus Japonensis)", yet its primary habitat lies in eastern Eurasia.
-This nomenclature was established by Swedish botanist and taxonomist Carl Linnaeus in Linnaean taxonomy.
-Due to the Qing Dynasty's policy of isolationism before the Opium Wars, European and American scholars were unable to enter China for research.
-At that time, Japanese researchers were able to provide red-crowned cranes.
-According to Latin nomenclature principles, newly discovered species must be named based on the "origin of the first live specimens."
-Therefore, the red-crowned crane was named "Grus Japonensis" - Japanese Crane.

-Nowadays, Wild red-crowned cranes have become extinct on Japan's main island of Honshu, surviving only in Hokkaido.
-Consequently, there is partial consensus in English to adopt the common name Red-crowned Crane（红冠鹤）, a direct translation of the Chinese name.
-However, the Latin Scientific Name remains unchanged, as biological names cannot be altered once established unless the species undergoes significant changes.
+The scientific name Grus japonensis matches the English common name Japanese crane, though its primary habitat is in mainland Northeastern Asia.
+The common name red-crowned crane is a direct translation of the Chinese names (丹 頂 鶴) and (紅冠鶴) and the Japanese (丹頂) and (丹頂鶴).
+Manchurian crane is used in older sources and refers to the center of the crane's habitat in Manchuria.
+In Korean, the bird is referred to by its native Korean name (두루미) as well as the Sino-Korean (학; 鶴, lit. "crane").

 Range and habitat

 In the spring and summer, the migratory populations of the red-crowned crane breed in Siberia (far eastern Russia), Northeast China and occasionally in north-eastern Mongolia (i.e., Mongol Daguur Strictly Protected Area).
 The breeding range centers in Lake Khanka, on the border of China and Russia.
 Later, in the fall, they migrate in flocks to the Korean Peninsula and east-central China to spend the winter.
 Vagrants have also been recorded in Taiwan.
 In addition to the migratory populations, a resident population is found in eastern Hokkaidō, Japan.
 This species nests in wetlands, marshes and rivers.
 In the wintering range, their habitat consists mainly of paddy fields, grassy tidal flats, and mudflats.
 In the flats, the birds feed on aquatic invertebrates, and, in cold, snowy conditions, the birds switch to mainly living on rice gleanings from the paddy fields.
+The cranes once lived on Japan's main island of Honshu, but a permanent population no longer survives there.